This is a detailed guide to getting free media coverage for your blog or business.

-It seems vague at first, “be controversial without being too controversial”, but it turns out there might actually be a right level of controversy for bloggers and businesses.
+This advice may seem vague at first, “be controversial without being too controversial”, but it turns out there might actually be a right level of controversy for bloggers and businesses.

 - Contrary to popular belief, controversy doesn’t always increase discussion.

-The basic mechanics of controversy are pretty simple: “while controversy increases conversation by making topics more interesting to talk about, it simultaneously decreases conversation by making people feel uncomfortable talking about these topics.
+The basic mechanics of controversy are simple: “while controversy increases conversation by making topics more interesting to talk about, it simultaneously decreases conversation by making people feel uncomfortable talking about these topics.

-Derek’s 12 Commandments of Natural Controversy
+The 12 Commandments of Natural Controversy

 - Rally the people you inspire.
 Find the topics and emotional triggers they care about.